 For purposes of this policy, the terms set forth below shall have the following meaning:

-"Tobacco” refers to any product containing tobacco in any form.
-Tobacco products include, but are not limited to, cigarettes (clove, bidis, kreteks, ecigarettes); cigars and cigarillos; pipes; all forms of smokeless tobacco; any other smoking devices that use tobacco, such as hookahs; and any other existing or future smoking, tobacco or tobacco-related products.
+“Tobacco” refers to any product containing tobacco in any form.
+Tobacco products include, but are not limited to, cigarettes (clove, bidis, kreteks, ecigarettes), cigars and cigarillos, pipes, all forms of smokeless tobacco, and any other smoking devices that use tobacco such as hookahs, and any other existing or future smoking, tobacco or tobacco-related products.